yogiprasj/Power-BI-Sales-Microsoft-Certification-Project/README.md

 * Order status
 * Geographic information

-The dataset is widely used for business intelligence and analytics training because it simulates real-world retail and sales operations.
+The dataset is widely used for business intelligence and analytics training because it simulates real world retail and sales operations.

 ---